zstephens/exogene/README.md

 `    -l /path/to/out_LR/Viral_Junctions_LongReads.tsv \ `
 `    -o /path/to/out_LR/plots/ `

-For the included hg38+viral reference, ~32GB of memory are required for the bwa/pbmm2 alignment steps.
+For the included hg38+viral reference, the bwa/pbmm2 alignment steps require ~32GB of memory.